PARTS IN 1-3 DAYS

 Machined Parts – Working with PROTOTEK

-Deep capabilities in sheet metal and machining – design, machined parts, manufacturing, finishing, and even complex assemblies.
+Deep capabilities in commercial sheet metal and machining – design, sheet metal fabrication, manufacturing, finishing, and even challenging assemblies.

 What do we do?